Ian Robertson, Dean of Work, Ext. 3019

 The Dean of Work may suspend a student from the college in the following cases:

 The Work Program Judicial Board hears appeals of conduct actions given by supervisors or the Work Program Office.
-An original written appeal must be given by the student to the issuer of the action and to the Dean of Work within two working days of the warning or firing.
+The student appealing must meet with the Dean of Work or their designee within two working days of the warning or firing.
+A written appeal must be submitted to the WPO within two working days of meeting with the Dean of Work or their designee.
 Students facing conduct action must have at least 48 hours between the submission of their written appeal and the appeal hearing to prepare.
 The 48 hours will be calculated from the date the Dean of Work’s receipt of the written appeal.
 The student and work supervisor must be available for the Board’s hearing.
-The student making the appeal may bring representatives to the hearing.
 Procedures for appealing Work Program conduct actions are available at the Work Program Office.

 Upon recommendation by the Dean of Student Life, and in concurrence with the Dean of Work, students may be reassigned from their work crew assignments for violations of college rules or upon notice of any legal action taken by legal entities outside of the college judicial system.

-Fall Break, Thanksgiving Break, Winter Break, Spring Break, and Summer Break crew assignments are made in advance of the break period.
-If you would like to be considered for a break contract you must apply to the WPO.
-The Work Program Office will post the application date.
-Contracts are given for full weeks of work only (the work week is defined as Monday through Sunday).
+Contracts are given for full weeks of work only; the work week is defined as Monday through Sunday.
 Only students contracted to work breaks or students in a college-sponsored program may stay on campus.
-Students not on break contracts or other college-sponsored activities will need to find alternative accommodations during the break period.
+Students not on break contracts or enrolled in other college-sponsored activities will need to find alternative accommodations during the break period.
 Students who are resident employees during a break period are prohibited from housing other students.
-Any resident employee discovered housing individuals will automatically lose his/her work contract.
+Any resident employee discovered housing individuals will automatically lose their work contract.
 Students who do not have break contracts or have an off-campus contract and are found living on campus property during a break period will be referred to the Dean of Student Life and the Dean of Work for appropriate conduct action.
 This includes camping on college property.
 Housing priority is given to 40 hour contracts.

-To receive work credit for a holiday during a break period, such as Christmas Day, New Year’s Day or the 4th of July, you must have a contract for the week of holiday and work the full contracted hours (for a 40 hour contract you must work 32 hours and for a 20 hour contract you must work 16 hours).
+To receive work credit for a college recognized holiday during a break period, such as New Year’s Day or the 4th of July, students must have a contract for the week of the holiday and work the full contracted hours.
+Full contracted hours are defined as follows: 40 hour contracts must work 32 hours and 20 hour contracts must work 16 hours.

-The Work Program will provide work credit to resident students who participate in one of the following: full-time (12 credit) or part-time (prorated hours per credit) internships, or off-campus field studies completed in one term (it must be the only course that term).
-Day students participating in a full-time (12 credit) internship receive a waiver of one semester's day student fee.
+The Work Program will provide 15 hours of work credit to resident students who participate in full-time (12 credit) or part-time (prorated hours per credit) internships, or off-campus field studies completed in one term.
+Only day students participating in a full-time (12+ credit hours) internship are eligible to receive a waiver of one semester's day student fee.
 Students must be receiving academic credit for the programs and be following departmental guidelines.
-Students should apply for the credit the semester before the experience.
+Students should apply for the credit through the WPO the semester before the experience.

 The Work Program employs a limited number of day students.
 All requests for fall semester employment must be submitted in writing by April 1 and all requests for spring semester employment must be submitted in writing by November 1.
 The Work Program Advisory Committee will review all applications and make a final determination.
 Day students are subject to the same Work Program performance and accounting procedures as resident students.
 Day students employed in the work program are expected to complete 15 hours of work per week.
 The Dean of Work or their designee and the crew supervisor must approve any change in hours.